 Mandatory Binding Arbitration

-Section 15 of the standard agreement requires all disputes to be resolved through binding arbitration rather than in court.
+In the contract we reviewed, an arbitration clause at Section 15 requires all disputes to be resolved through binding arbitration rather than in court.
 This means you give up your right to a jury trial, your right to participate in a class action, and your right to appeal.
 The arbitration provider, rules, and location are typically selected by the builder.
 Arbitration proceedings are private, meaning other buyers will never learn about your case or the pattern of defects you experienced.

 Mandatory arbitration clauses are common in consumer contracts, but their presence in homebuilding agreements is particularly consequential.
 A home is the largest purchase most people will ever make, and construction defects can cost tens of thousands of dollars to repair.
-Forcing those disputes into a private forum that the builder selected, with no right of appeal, shifts the balance of power decisively in the builder's favor.
+When the contract routes those disputes into a private forum that the builder selected, with no right of appeal, the balance of power shifts decisively in the builder’s favor.
+For more on how mandatory arbitration works in new construction, see our clause explainer.

 Complete Deposit Forfeiture

-Section 18(a) provides that if the buyer fails to close for any reason, D.R.
+In the contract we reviewed, a deposit forfeiture clause at Section 18(a) provides that if the buyer fails to close for any reason, D.R.
 Horton may retain the entire earnest money deposit as liquidated damages.
 There is no sliding scale.
 There is no good-faith exception for buyers who discover material defects during the final walkthrough.
 If you put down $10,000 and decide not to close because the home has visible construction problems, D.R.
-Horton's contract gives them the right to keep every dollar.
+Horton’s contract gives them the right to keep every dollar.
+For a deeper analysis of how deposit forfeiture clauses work across builders, see our dedicated guide.

 Daily Closing Penalty

-Section 16(d) imposes a per-day penalty if the buyer fails to close on the scheduled date.
+In the contract we reviewed, a daily closing penalty at Section 16(d) imposes a per-day charge if the buyer fails to close on the scheduled date.
 The amount is typically calculated at a rate that can equate to roughly 1% of the purchase price.
 On a $400,000 home, that is $4,000 per day.
-This clause creates enormous pressure to close on schedule regardless of whether the home is ready, whether your financing has been finalized, or whether outstanding punch-list items have been addressed.
+The penalty accrues regardless of whether the home is ready, whether your financing has been finalized, or whether outstanding punch-list items have been addressed—so the financial cost of delay compounds even when the cause sits on the builder’s side of the transaction.
 Combined with the deposit forfeiture clause, the buyer faces financial penalties for both closing late and walking away.

 Material Substitution Rights